meisnate12/NagerAPI/docs/intro.rst

 Usage Examples
 ==========================================================

-Example 1: List all 2022 US Holidays.
+Example: List all 2022 US Holidays.

 In this one we get the ``US`` :class:`~nagerapi.Country` Object and call ``public_holidays`` from that object.